mustardamus/generator-grail/app/templates/README.md

 ### Generate a new Component

-You can generate the parts of a Component (Script, Template, Style, Test) with this command:
+You can generate the parts of a Component
+(Script, Template, Style, Test, Documentation) with this command:

     yo grail:create